 So this couple, whose names I never got (and who wouldn’t take any money for spotting my ride) did the thing my date was supposed to do: make sure I got home safely.

 And because of them I made my train.

-The next day, I called Finn and left a voicemail, explaining that I wasn’t interested in seeing him again and was upset with the fact that he just left me and nearly stranded me in Chicago as I didn’t have enough cash to get back to the station.
+The next day, I called Wynn and left a voicemail, explaining that I wasn’t interested in seeing him again and was upset with the fact that he just left me and nearly stranded me in Chicago as I didn’t have enough cash to get back to the station.
 I thanked him for taking me out and wished him “good luck” on his search.